Sunday, December 22 Winter Market: 11AM-1PM

 Market News

-A year ago, some of the Enchanted Farms Mushroom crew attended this event as fungi enthusiasts and now our farm is being featured.
+A year ago, some of the Enchanted Farms Mushrooms crew attended this event as fungi enthusiasts and now our farm is being featured.

 From Downtown ABQ Arts & Cultural District and in partnership with Edible New Mexico and FUSION, join us for a day long festival with local, New Mexico food producers, chefs, farmers, educators, creatives and more!
 The Albuquerque Fermentation & Fungi Fest incudes: